-ID 1.3 Specific objective PEOPLE-TO-PEOPLE NETWORKING: Capitalising the effect of cultural, historical and natural heritage tourism on border communities through common actions The results that the partner States seek to achieve with R 1.3.1 - Extended cross-border networks operating in the field of sustainable tourism Union support The main precondition for sustainable tourism development in the Programme's area is the engagement of a wide range of stakeholders within and at the level of the border region, so as to take advantage of numerous possibilities provided by dynamic cross-border cooperation in this field.
+Specific objective PEOPLE-TO-PEOPLE NETWORKING: Capitalise the effect of cultural, historical and natural heritage tourism on border communities The results that the partner States seek to achieve with Union support R 1.3.1 - Enhanced community involvement and awareness about sustainable use of cross-border tourist resources The main precondition for sustainable tourism development in the Programme's area is the engagement of a wide range of stakeholders within and at the level of the border region, so as to take advantage of numerous possibilities provided by dynamic cross-border cooperation in this field.
 The development of a sense of ownership and responsibility regarding sustainable tourism in host communities is a key issue for tourist managers and planners in the border region.
 Neither of these elements is easily achieved in the short term without a strong focus on awareness building, engagement of community and ultimately, empowerment of the individuals so they can recognise and understand the direct and indirect benefits of a sustainable approach to tourism and how to become involved.
 The key is a participatory approach which empowers the local community and the tourism industry so they can develop an appreciation and knowledge regarding local and individual issues associated with developing tourism.
 There is a need for a continuous engagement of local community stakeholders, through a series of networking actions, in order to develop responsibility in sustainable tourism development.
-Besides local, there are a number of other agencies that influence the local decision making, e.g. national government authorities and educational institutions, tour operators (outgoing and incoming), transportation and other tourism-related companies serving the destination, the media, the tourist market and the tourists themselves.
+Besides local, there are a number of other agencies that influence the local decision making, e.g. national government authorities and educational institutions, tour operators (outgoing and incoming), transportation and other tourismrelated companies serving the destination, the media, the tourist market and the tourists themselves.
 Therefore, building wide awareness regarding sustainable tourism practice in the border area requires a strategic approach if long term attitudinal change and engagement is to be achieved.

-2.1.4.
-Elements of other thematic priorities added to the priority axis
+2.1.1.4 Elements of other thematic priorities added to the priority axis

-(Reference: Article 34(2) of IPA II Implementing Regulation)
+(Reference: Article 35(1) of IPA II Implementing Regulation)